fedecaccia/newton/README.md

 * Communication with [Fermi](https://github.com/GG1991/fermi) & RELAP by I/O both connected with different threads of `Newton` (now serial).

 * Implement efficient mappers to get cross-sections as function of termal-hydraulic and burnup variables.

-* Implement sets of specific variables that need to be storage and updated along the evolution of systems.

 * Implement communication using PPLEP.